envelopeinfo@sasdc.org.za phone011 100 1025 Apply for Certification

 At SASDC, we believe our members deserve a clear-eyed view of what's unfolding and a confident sense of where supplier diversity fits in.
 That is the purpose of this paper.
 Our position is straightforward: Whatever the political weather, the operational reality of moving money to diverse suppliers stays the same.
 South Africa still needs credible certification, capable suppliers, neutral verification and effective matchmaking between buyers and producers.
 SASDC has spent years building exactly that infrastructure.
 The policy shift sharpens our purpose; it does not change it.

-On 13 February 2026, the South African Supplier Diversity Council, in its capacity as Secretariat of the Enterprise and Supplier Development Community of Practice, hosted a high level Enterprise and Supplier Development Policy Stakeholder Consultation in partnership with the Department of Small Business Development at the SASDC offices in Johannesburg.
+On 13 February 2026, the South African Supplier Diversity Council (SASDC), in its capacity as Secretariat of the Enterprise and Supplier Development Community of Practice, hosted a high-level Enterprise and Supplier Development Policy Stakeholder Consultation in partnership with the Department of Small Business Development at the SASDC offices in Johannesburg.